Terumi/photogallery/README.md

 Installation
 ------------
+1. install it throught composer by:
+``composer require ffy/photogallery``

+2. version:
+``dev-master``

-1. add this to the providers array on your config/app.php:
+3. add this to the providers array on your config/app.php:
 ``'Ffy\Photogallery\PhotogalleryServiceProvider'``

-2. add the intervention package to the providers array on your config/app.php:
+4. add the intervention package to the providers array on your config/app.php:
 ``'Intervention\Image\ImageServiceProvider'``

-3. add the intervention facade to the aliases array on your config/app.php:
+5. add the intervention facade to the aliases array on your config/app.php:
 ``'Image' => 'Intervention\Image\Facades\Image',``

-4. migrate the package tables with:
+6. migrate the package tables with:
 ``php artisan migrate --package="ffy/photogallery"``

+7. publish the package configuration file by:
+``php artisan config:publish ffy/photogallery``

+8. under app/config/packages/ffy you'll find the configuration file

 Todos:
 -------